Faizaan-Nasir/Faizaan-Nasir/README.md

 ### About Me ℹ️
 I am Faizaan, a Computer Science and Engineering student at Manipal Institute of Technology, Bengaluru.
-I comfortably code in the following languages: HTML5 (.html), CSS (.css), Python (.py) and JavaScript (.js).
-I recently started learning C and am getting fluent with the language.
+I comfortably code in the following languages: HTML5 (.html), CSS (.css), Python (.py), JavaScript (.js) and C (.c).
+I have recenty started learning Java and am getting comfortable using it.

 Most of my recent work is on app and web development.
 I am excited to delve deep into the world of AI and machine learning in the coming years.
 You can view my work on the my [website](https://faizaan-nasir.vercel.app).